tylersloeper/AspMVC-Test-Taker-Website-TechDemo-For_Launchcode_Interview/README.md

 # Custom-Test-Asp.net-MVC-5-Demo-App
-Runs in Asp.net MVC from Visual Studio.
-A video showcasing some of the features (not all as the video is old) can be found here: https://www.youtube.com/watch?v=Ak5BkZy2V0o
+Runs in Asp.net MVC 5 and made in Visual Studio 2015.
+A video showcasing some of the features (but not all as the video is older than the final release) can be found here: https://www.youtube.com/watch?v=Ak5BkZy2V0o

 TL's Demo Project for Launchcode to show off skills with C#.
 Is a web app that allows users to make custom tests, with custom questions, and then take the test.
 Has Authorization, and uses databases.
 Most functions are commented and should make sense.